Subway closes King Street site in downtown Charleston after 35 years, looks to relocate

 Michigan-based Beztak Cos. is part of the ownership group.
 It manages the properties, which house a variety of ground-floor businesses and upstairs living space.

-Husain owns three other Subway restaurants on the peninsula, including 177 Meeting St., which is temporarily closed during the coronavirus pandemic, and two locations at the Medical University of South Carolina, which remain open for carry-out and delivery only during the health crisis.
+Husain said he owns three other Subway restaurants on the peninsula, including 177 Meeting St., which is temporarily closed because of the coronavirus pandemic, and two locations at the Medical University of South Carolina, which remain open for carry-out and delivery only during the health crisis.

 He also has other locations in Goose Creek and Ladson.